Review: Spec Ops: The Line

-Gameplay is mostly traditional 3rd person action with your character being able to alternate between two weapons, have a variety of grenade types, and the ability to acquire weapons from fallen enemies.
+Gameplay is mostly traditional 3rd person action with your character being able to alternate between two weapons, you have a variety of grenade types, and the ability to acquire weapons from fallen enemies.

 Combat is a little clunky.
 There’s no one specific part of it that feels off, it just feels like there was one little bit of polish that never was applied to the entire game.
-It’s perfectly playable and there’s nothing broken but in everything you do from going in and out of cover to being able to maneuver during battles feels like it’s not moving as smoothly as it should be.
+It’s perfectly playable and there’s nothing broken but in everything you do from going in and out of cover to being able to maneuver during battles it feels like it’s not moving as smoothly as it should be.

-While some of the gameplay doesn’t feel as polished as it should be the story from Richard Pearsey is near perfection.
+While some of the gameplay doesn’t feel as polished as it should be, the story from Richard Pearsey is near perfection.
 The writing in Spec Ops is some of the best writing not only in this generation of games but in all of gaming.
 I know that’s a very weighty comment but I feel that Spec Ops deserves it.
-The story in Spec Ops isn’t a traditional war story in any way, shape, or form.
+The story in Spec Ops isn’t a traditional war story in any way, shape or form.

 Spec Ops: The Line is a story about the brutal realization of taking human life and ultimately how we decide who deserves to live and who deserves to die.
 This isn’t a story that glorifies or demonizes war, this is a story about what war does to people and how it makes them change.
 It’s simply a masterpiece.

 The story isn’t simply “complete part 1 of story, complete part 2 of story, complete part 3 of story”.
 Spec Ops: The Line has you making choices along the way helping mold who your character is becoming.
 In one instance you’re told of a person stealing water and a solider who had to go apprehend him but caused the death of some people in doing so.
 It’s up to you to choose who did the most egregious act.
-These are the kind of choices you’ll be faced with along your path on your way to find out what happened to Colonel John Konrad and the rest of his men.
+These are the kind of choices you’ll be faced with along the path on your way to find out what happened to Colonel John Konrad and the rest of his men.

-The story get another layer of polish as the voice work is outstanding headlined by Nolan North of Uncharted fame.
+The story gets another layer of polish as the voice work is outstanding, headlined by Nolan North of Uncharted fame.
 North’s performance of Walker is unparalleled and you can hear the weight of Walker’s actions in North’s voice as it changes over the course of the game helping show another dimension of his metamorphosis.
 This is one of Nolan North’s finest works as a voice actor and shows off a range of vocal muscles he’s not able to flex while giving life to Nathan Drake.
 The rest of the cast handle their parts well but North’s performance is one of the best we’ve heard this year.

 The multiplayer is good but it’s not something that’s a real draw for this game.
-There’s single and team deathmatch with some objective based gameplay tossed in for good measure but none of it feel particularly compelling enough to spend hours competing in various matches.
+There’s single and team deathmatch with some objective based gameplay tossed in for good measure but none of it feels particularly compelling enough to spend hours competing in various matches.
 Just like the overall combat there’s nothing broken but there’s also nothing particularly awe inspiring or addicting in the multiplayer.

 You’re able to level up and gain perks but it just doesn’t have the “it” factor that makes multiplayer games take on lives well after their release date.
-There’s fun to be had just be aware that without the story driving the action that fun is going to be solely up to you and the online partners who play with you.
+There’s fun to be had, just be aware that without the story driving the action that fun is going to be solely up to you and the online partners who play with you.

 Why it may be helpful for people with anxiety